Bars in low-density environments rotate faster than bars in dense regions: DATA AND METHODS

-Additionally, we use the dimensionless logarithmic median total stellar masses, $\log _{10}\left( M_\star / \mathrm{M}_\odot\right)$, from the MPA-JHU collaboration (\citealt{2003MNRAS.341...33K}).
+We use the dimensionless logarithmic median total stellar masses, $\log _{10}\left( M_\star / \mathrm{M}_\odot\right)$, from the MPA-JHU collaboration (\citealt{2003MNRAS.341...33K}).
 The authors derived the masses through fits to the seventh release of SDSS photometry \citep{2009ApJS..182..543A}.
 Stellar masses are available for 275 galaxies from the $\log~\Sigma$ sample described in the previous paragraph.
+The galaxies in the $\log\,\Sigma$ sample have stellar masses in the range $9.38<\log M_\star<12.05$.
+The median measurement uncertainty in our sample is $0.09$ dex.